AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ## Course effectiveness {#courseeffectiveness}

 Course effectiveness score helps the authors to evaluate the courses which are not working as per learners needs and modify them accordingly.
 Course effectiveness is evaluated to understand the usefulness of a course to the learner.
 It is a combination of results from learner feedback on the course content.
-The course quiz results for a learner and the manager’s feedback evaluating a learner based on learning from the course.
+The course quiz results for a learner and the manager's feedback evaluating a learner based on learning from the course.

 In **My Courses**, an author can view the course effectiveness rating on the course thumbnails as shown in the below snapshot.
 You can see the rating for this course as 100.